wazo-platform/wazo-platform.org/content/uc-doc/administration/interconnections/two_wazo.md

 Now that we have calls going out from a Wazo, we need to route incoming calls on the Wazo destination.

-#:exclamation: This step is only necessary if the trunk is linked to an Incoming calls context.
+**Note**: This step is only necessary if the trunk is linked to an Incoming calls context.

 To route an incoming call to the right destination in the right context, we will create an incoming call